 A 167-minute-long motion picture is a must-watch mystery if you love sci-fi.

-This movie follows the emotional and turbulent story of the crew members of one space station and the crisis that challenges them.
+This movie follows the emotional, turbulent story of the crew of a space station and the crisis that challenges them.

 The film is based on a science fiction novel written in 1961.

 The dialogue in this film isn’t that fast.
-However, some words are highly tricky, making them suitable for intermediate and advanced learners only.
+However, some words are highly tricky and suitable only for intermediate and advanced learners.

 Beginners will find the lexicon and thesaurus slightly hard to understand.